Start a Corporation in Alaska

 To start a corporation in Alaska, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the State of Alaska Corporations Section.
-You can file this document online or by mail.
-The articles cost $250 to file.
+You can file the document online or by mail.
+The Articles of Incorporation cost $250 to file.
 Once filed with the state, this document formally creates your Alaska corporation.

 Per AK Stat § 10.06.150 (2019), every Alaska corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.